Why Cavapoos Need Regular Grooming

 - Always reward with praise, treats, or playtime after grooming.

-- Stay patient – your cavapoo will pick up onoo will learn that grooming time is just another way to get your love and attention.
+- Stay patient – your cavapoo will pick up on your energy and learn that grooming time is just another way to get your love and attention.

 If you’re looking for a simple at‑home grooming bundle for doodles and cavapoos, check out our starter kits here.